 CV including places of work to substantiate work experience.
 Please include: • Name of employer • Dates of employment; from / to • Contact details of superior/s at place of employment • Position held • Main responsibilities in that position

-Letter of motivation in support of application
+Letter of motivation in support of application (two-typed pages)

 Proof of English language proficiency (for students who have not studied at tertiary level in English